 The crypto market is still young, which is why many influencers and industry experts advise to ‘HODL’ – Hold On for Dear Life to your crypto in the expectation that value will increase considerably in the next few years.
 Hodling, as opposed to speculating, also helps stabilize the market for everyone.

-If you are unhappy with just having your crypto sit there, consider exploring DeFi instruments, like MakerDAO Multi-Collateral Dai and Aave protocols integrated in the MEW wallet.
+If you are unhappy with just having your crypto sit there, consider exploring DeFi instruments, like MakerDAO Multi-Collateral Dai and Aave protocols integrated in MEW.
 That way, you get value out of your cryptocurrency without selling it for fiat.

 A final note to keep in mind: If you started out in crypto with a client-side, noncustodial wallet like MEW, you are using a decentralized solution and retaining full control of your funds.
 Exchanges that implement KYC procedures and traditional banks where the fiat will be deposited are centralized entities.
 That means they can share your information with third parties and take some of the control over your assets away from you.
 Only you can judge how important decentralization is to you, and what role it will play in your financial future.